scality/backbeat/Using.md

 --profile backbeat-target
 ```

-Now, using our role ARNs we will define a replication configuration for the
+Define a replication configuration for the source bucket using role ARNs,
-source bucket.
-In the configuration, the `Role` field takes the form of a comma
+formatting the `Role` field as a comma-separated string:
-separated string `"<source-role-ARN>,<target-role-ARN>"`.
+`"<source-role-ARN>,<target-role-ARN>"`.
 See the example below.

-Create a file replication-configuration.json with the following content:
+Create a replication-configuration.json file with the following content:

 ```sh
 {